AfSIS-at-CIESIN/RemoteSensing/MODIS-IRI/LandSurfaceTemp/readme.md

 ### 4. get_mondata_IRI_MODIS1km_c.sh

-This script creates a monthly average for LST Day or LST Night depending on user specifications in the unit of Celsius and follows the exactly same instruction as get_mondata_IRI_MODIS1km.sh.
+This script creates a monthly average for LST Day or LST Night depending on user specifications in the unit of Celsius and follows the exact same instruction as get_mondata_IRI_MODIS1km.sh.

 ### 5. geotiff_scale_clip.sh